Is esports investing really the next big thing? We examine the reasons savvy investors are looking at this exciting

 What investors should know about esports

 While some wouldn’t call this a sport, it certainly is a spectator activity, with people tuning in from around the world to watch players compete over games such as the Overwatch League and League of Legends.
 2018’s most-watched esports event had 127 million viewers — to put that in perspective, that’s more than seven times the viewership of the 2018 NBA finals games.

-How are fans tuning in?
+How are the video game fans tuning in?
 Largely via game-streaming services like Twitch.
 Always ahead of the curve, Amazon (NASDAQ:AMZN) bought Twitch in 2014, and the service now has grown to reach 15 million daily visitors and 8.2 million unique streamers each month in 2021.

 Why is esports investing the next big thing?

 When considering the following that esports has generated, multiple investment opportunities begin to percolate.
-From game design to hardware like headsets, to events to advertising, the possibilities to make a profit are vast and lucrative.
+From electronic arts such as game design to hardware like headsets, to events to advertising, the possibilities to invest and make a profit are vast and lucrative.